Scribblenauts Unmasked: A Crisis of Imagination

 Scribblenauts Unmasked: A Crisis of Imagination is a limited comic book series written by Josh Elder and illustrated by Adam Archer and Ben Bates.
 The limited series is based on the fifth installment in 5th Cell's Scribblenauts video game series, Scribblenauts Unmasked: A DC Comics Adventure.
 Starting in December 2013 and ending in September 2014, 9 issues of the series were released.

 A one-shot comic was also bundled with Scribblenauts Unmasked: A DC Comics Adventure, titled Scribblenauts Unmasked: A Battle Most Bizarre.
 The one-shot was also written by Elder and illustrated by Archer.

 Plot summary

 The series takes place in the DC Universe and follows Scribblenauts characters Maxwell and Lily, and features numerous DC Comics characters.
-The series' main antagonist is Madame Xanadu, who's plotted a plan to "demise" the Justice League.
-Throughout the series, Maxwell and Lily travel to multiple locations in the DC Universe, including Metropolis, Watchtower, and the Phantom Zone.
+The series' main antagonist is Madame Xanadu, who has plotted a plan to "demise" the Justice League.
+Throughout the series, Maxwell and Lily travel to multiple locations in the DC Universe, including Metropolis, the Justice League Watchtower, and the Phantom Zone.